A Community Setting that Strengthens Independence

 - practicing functional skills like cleaning and maintaining a home, preventing and dealing with emergencies, reading street signs and bus schedules, problem solving, and more

 Every program participant receives round-the-clock care from dedicated, highly trained direct support professionals.
-Transportation to and from medical and dental appointments is provided
+Transportation to and from medical and dental appointments, to meet personal and business needs, and for attendance at community inclusion activities is provided.

 If you have an adult family member with an intellectual or developmental disability, call 1-800-434-3000.